This guide was written for Minecraft Proxy Servers (BungeeCord, Waterfall, HexaCord, etc).

 - All of the servers behind the proxy are safe from direct external connections, assuming you bind them to

-The ports you open with this command will be accessible by any server on the same node.
+The ports you open with the following will be accessable by all minecraft servers on the node.